AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 However, once you accept an abstraction over the server-client boundary, you accept a degree of risk in forgetting those boundaries exist.

-### Server Components passed as children to Client Components
+### Server Components Passed as Children to Client Components
 **This is allowed.** This is a special, interesting case.
 You *can* pass Server Components as <code>children</code> props to a Client Component, which is different from importing it.

 If we gave our <code>Counter</code> function some children: